toddbernhard/keyboard-firmware-config/README.md

-Custom keymaps for a variety of smol boards.
+Custom keymaps for a variety of small boards.

-They are grouped by firmware ... just QMK to start.
+They are grouped by firmware.
 See the subdirectory for specific build instructions.